Jamie Thomas King

 Thomas Edward James King (born 9 July 1981), known professionally as Jamie Thomas King, is an English actor, best known for playing poet Thomas Wyatt in the television series The Tudors.

 Early life

 King was born in London and is the son of American screenwriter Laura Lamson and English television director Christopher King.
 He was educated at Dulwich College, Fine Arts College and the London Academy of Music and Dramatic Art.

 Career

 King began his acting career in the theatre in the Royal National Theatre's production of Alan Bennett's The History Boys.
 He has acted extensively in American and European film and television productions.
 He is best known for playing poet Thomas Wyatt in the television series The Tudors.

-In 2024 he starred in the short film The Light Before the Sun, which marked both the debut release from his Blackbird Productions studio and his first credit as a screenwriter.
+In 2024, he starred in the short film The Light Before the Sun, which marked both the debut release from his Blackbird Productions studio and his first credit as a screenwriter.
+In 2026, he received a Canadian Screen Award nomination for Best Performance in a Live Action Short Drama at the 14th Canadian Screen Awards for the film.